• Skip to primary navigation

 What happens to these fats?

-It’d be nice to think they disappear into nothingness because they’re useless, but unfortunately not.
+It’d be nice to think they disappear into nothingness because they’re useless, but unfortunately, they're not.

 Instead, the fat is stored around your body, and in a nutshell, this is what causes you to gain fat and weight.